fbpx Skip to Content

 Like most Dieffenbachia plant species, the Reflector thrives in a highly humid setting.
 Aim to maintain a humidity level of at least 60% throughout the year.

-For spaces with low humidity, buy a humidifier or place your houseplants in close proximity.
-The water transpired from their leaves helps to keep the atmosphere humid.
+Buy a humidifier or place your houseplants nearby for spaces with low humidity.
+The water that transpired from their leaves helps to keep the atmosphere humid.

 Another trick I learned for improving humidity entails placing the dumb cane in a bathroom.
-This lets you transform this space into a jungle-like spa whilst providing the plant the humidity it needs.
+This lets you transform this space into a jungle-like spa while providing the plant with the necessary humidity.

 Fertilizer

-But since the excess salts cannot be evaporated, they begin to build up on the leaf’s surface- a factor that can result in leaf burn.
+But since the excess salts cannot be evaporated, they build up on the leaf’s surface- a factor that can result in leaf burn.

-Another point you should keep in mind is the kind of fertilizer you use.
+Another point you should remember is the kind of fertilizer you use.
 A well-balanced fertilizer tailored for foliage plants would be a great option.
 And remember to dilute the fertilizer before application.
-Mixing about two teaspoons of the fertilizer to a gallon of water is a good ratio.
+Mixing two teaspoons of fertilizer with a gallon of water is a good ratio.

 Propagation

-Based on my experience, propagating the Dieffenbachia Reflector is best done using cuttings as opposed to starting it from seed.
+Based on my experience, propagating the Dieffenbachia Reflector is best done using cuttings instead of starting it from seed.

-It gives me a splendid opportunity to clone my current plant, so the resulting creation possesses the exact same traits.
+It gives me a splendid opportunity to clone my current plant so the resulting creation possesses the same traits.
 Follow these steps to propagate your dumb cane:

-• Start by sterilizing the knife you’ll use to get a cutting.
-Next, cut a portion of the stem, preferably from the top of the plant so that it can root faster.
+- Start by sterilizing the knife you’ll use to get cutting.
+Next, cut a portion of the stem, preferably from the top of the plant, so it can root faster.

-• Although this is not mandatory, I also like to dust my cutting with a quality rooting hormone.
+- Although this is not mandatory, I dust my cutting with a quality rooting hormone.
 This stimulates faster growth.

-• Alternatively, you can use a sterilized potting mixture.
-Here, the cutting may take longer to root but it will also be less susceptible to pests and diseases.
+- Alternatively, you can use a sterilized potting mixture.
+Here, the cutting may take longer to root but will also be less susceptible to pests and diseases.

 Growth